emteknetnz/silverstripe-rest-api/README.md

 1. Tick the "Generate new API token" checkbox and click "Save"
 1. Copy the API token that is generated - you will only be shown this once

-### Additional member permissions
+#### Additional group permissions

-1. The "api-user" still needs to pass all necessary permissions checks for the API to work
+The "api-user" still needs to pass all necessary permissions checks for the API to work i.e. so that `canView()` checks still pass.
+You can either:
-1. You can either update the "API Users" group to have the necessary permissions, or
+- Update the "API Users" group to have the necessary permissions, or
-1. Set the api end point `RestApiEndoint::CHECK_CAN_METHODS` to `RestApiEndoint::NONE` though if you do this you *MUST* ensure that the API `RestApiEndoint::ACCESS` is set to a permission code, not merely `RestApiEndpoint::LOGGED_IN`.
+- Set the endpoints `CHECK_CAN_METHODS` to `NONE` though you *MUST* ensure that the API `ACCESS` is set to a permission code that is only assigned to dedicated api users.

-### Update endpoint $api_config
-1. Set `RestApiEndpoint::ALLOW_API_ACCESS` to `true`
-1. Set `RestApiEndpoint::ACCESS` to `ApiTokenPermissionProvider::API_TOKEN_AUTHENTICATION` for the strictest access control (recommended).
-Note the API can still be accessed without a API token if the member with the "Use an API token" logs in the the CMS.
-1. Alternatively, set this to `RestApiEndpoint::LOGGED_IN` to allow any logged in user to use the API, including without an API token, though to use the API member must be in a group with the "Use an API token" permission in order to authenticate
-1. Run `dev/build flush=1` for the configuration to take effect

-### Using the API token authentication
-1. Pass an `x-api-token` header with the value of the API Token

-### Programatically updating a members ApiToken
+### Programmatically updating a users API token

-1. Call `$member->refreshApiToken()`.
+Programmatically update a users API token with `$member->refreshApiToken();` followed by `$member->write();`.
 The returned value is the unencrypted API token.
 The members `ApiToken` field will be the encrypted API token.

-1. Call `$member->write()`
+Note that for newly created users, `$member->write()` must be called at least once before calling `$member->refreshApiToken();` to ensure that the API token is properly encrypted.

 ## Extension hooks<a name="readme-extension-hooks"></a>